 We seek in this work to better understand how information seeking, confidence and differential generation interact within the diagnosis process.
 We conducted a vignette-based diagnosis study with medical students to inform future work on how diagnostic reasoning is taught to students, especially when it comes to weighing up competing differentials.

+**Preview here the two-part nature of the study: Larger sample of online data collection to characterise information seeking and confidence in diagnosis (differential generation); follow-up with a smaller sample doing think aloud protocol to gain insight into the strategies.
+Also preview key questions: Do patterns of information seeking predict diagnostic accuracy and, if so, what is the pattern: Seeking more information?
+Better information?
+Better-targeted information?**